University Policy

 1. The Vice President of Human Resources and Chief Human Resources Officer is responsible for the administration, implementation, and interpretation of the Flexible Work Policy.

 2. Human Resources will audit and maintain records of all Flexible Work Agreements, to ensure compliance with all University and Department of Human Resource Management policies, as well as state and federal laws.
-Human Resources will provide training and guidance on the application of the Flexible Work Policy and Procedures, as well as maintaining all forms and documentation on Human Resources Flexible Work pages (flexwork.gmu.edu).
+Human Resources will provide training and guidance on the application of the Flexible Work Policy and Procedures, as well as maintaining all forms and documentation on the Human Resources Flexible Work website.

 3. Heads of Departments, Offices, and Activities are responsible for assuring approved flexible work arrangements are within the scope of this policy and that employees are meeting the requirements of the policy and their Flexible Work Agreements.
 Supervisors will ensure that employees who are working from an alternate work site do not take restricted access materials from the office without the written consent of their supervisor.

-This policy becomes effective upon the date of approval by the Senior Vice President and Provost.
-This Administrative Policy shall be reviewed and revised, if necessary, annually to become effective at the beginning of the University’s fiscal year, unless otherwise noted.
+This policy shall be reviewed and revised, if necessary, annually to become effective at the beginning of the University’s fiscal year, unless otherwise noted.

 Approved: